 - Avoiding important things such as going to work, doctors appointments, or paying bills

-Types of Adjustment disorders.
+Types of Adjustment Disorders

 Adjustment disorder is a cluster of symptoms that are observed within 3 months of a precipitant (Maybe a life transition, a new medical diagnosis, or a change in your chronic medical condition) and the symptoms last less than 6 months from the time of diagnosis.
-The symptoms of an adjustment disorder are the same symptoms used to diagnose a mood disorder but the precipitant (what) and timeframe become the diagnostic determinants.
+The symptoms of an adjustment disorder are the same symptoms used to diagnose a mood disorder but the precipitant (cause) and timeframe become the diagnostic determinants.
 The long and short of it is, these symptoms make it harder to function in everyday life.
 They are present because of the medical condition or life event and they make it hard to address medical needs or create supportive changes needed to address large life changes.

-There are 5 types of adjustment disorder:
+There are 5 types of Adjustment Disorder:

 - Adjustment disorder with depressed mood (I am sad for what I am losing: my health, my physical function, foods, hobbies, and/or roles I value)